anyscale/madewithml.github.io/docs/courses/foundations/numpy.md

 </pre>

 ## Dot product
 One of the most common NumPy operations we’ll use in machine learning is matrix multiplication using the dot product.
+Suppose we wanted to take the dot product of two matrices with shapes `[2 X 3]` and `[3 X 2]`.
 We take the rows of our first matrix (2) and the columns of our second matrix (2) to determine the dot product, giving us an output of `[2 X 2]`.
 The only requirement is that the inside dimensions match, in this case the first matrix has 3 columns and the second matrix has 3 rows.
 <div class="ai-center-all">
     <img src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/foundations/numpy/dot.gif" width="450">
 </div>